 We are especially interested in experts who bring non-Western or non-Eurocentric perspectives and experiences.

 ICCT publications are published in open access format and distributed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives License, which permits non-commercial re-use, distribution, and reproduction in any medium, provided the original work is properly cited, and is not altered, transformed, or built upon in any way.

 Instructions for Reviewers

-Reviewers are asked to comment on the argument, methodology and structure of the manuscripts provided to them.
+Reviewers are asked to comment on the argument, methodology, and structure of the manuscripts provided to them.
 Comments should usually be limited to one page and please keep in mind that these will be passed on the author(s).
 If relevant, reviewers are asked to write comments to the editor in a clearly-labelled separate section.
-Please advise the editor whether the paper should be a) accepted as is, b) accepted with minor revisions (please specify), c) revised and resubmitted to the journal (please specific required changes) or d) rejected.
+Please advise the editor whether the paper should be a) accepted as is, b) accepted with minor revisions, c) revised and resubmitted to the journal or d) rejected.

 The ICCT asks all authors to observe high standards with respect to publication ethics, taking into account the following points in particular.
 For more information, see the Committee on Publication Ethics (COPE) website.

-- Any potential conflict of interest must be made clear to ICCT’s research coordinator at the point of submission.
-This includes any financial interests or connections related to the work, potential bias in the manuscript’s findings that reflect an author’s commercial, academic or governmental affiliations.
+- Any potential conflict of interest must be made clear to the editors at the point of submission.
+This includes any financial interests or connections related to the work, potential bias in the manuscript’s findings that reflect an author’s commercial, academic, or governmental affiliations.
 If the manuscript is published, relevant conflict of interest information will be included in a statement in the paper.